 Our experience includes all manners of roadway planning and design, from urban collectors and highway interchanges to rural roads and access roads, from airport traffic circulation to shopping mall access.

 We undertake transportation projects from the initial traffic planning stages, through the functional planning/preliminary design stage, to detailed design and construction supervision.

 Our services include:

-Traffic Impact Assessment: When a development is proposed, a Traffic Impact Assessment (TIA) is often required to determine whether the existing roads, intersections, sidewalks, and bike lanes adjacent to the development have capacity to handle the additional traffic.
+Transportation Impact Assessment: When a development is proposed, a Transportation Impact Assessment (Traffic Impact Assessment or TIA) is often required to determine whether the existing roads, intersections, sidewalks, and bike lanes adjacent to the development have capacity to handle the additional traffic.
 If the infrastructure requires improvement, the TIA will define these improvements so that they can be adequately planned for through the development process.